 Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 Minification is the process of removing white space, non-required semicolons, unnecessary lines, and comments from the source code.
 As a result, you get the code that is not quite human-readable, but still valid.
 Browsers can render such codes perfectly well, and they’ll even parse and load it faster than raw code.
 Web developers will have to take care of minification on their own, but with plenty of dedicated tools, it shouldn’t be a problem.

 Speaking of reducing the file size, minification won’t give you the staggering 70%.
 If you already have compression enabled on your server, further minifying your resources can help you reduce their size by an additional few to 16% depending on how your resources are coded.
 For this reason, some web developers believe minification is obsolete.
-However, the smaller your CSS and JS files are. the better.
+However, the smaller your JS files are, the better.
 So a good practice is to combine both methods.

-Using external CSS and JavaScript files
+Using external JavaScript files

-Many websites tend to use external CSS and JavaScript files hosted on third-party domains.
+Many websites tend to use external JavaScript files hosted on third-party domains.
 Reusing an open-source code that solves your problem perfectly well may seem like a great idea—after all, there’s no point in reinventing the wheel.
 There’s really nothing wrong with using a ready-made solution as long as it is copied and uploaded to the website’s server.
-At the same time, using third-party CSS and JS files hosted externally is associated with numerous risks.
+At the same time, using third-party JS files hosted externally is associated with numerous risks.

 First and foremost, we’re talking about security risks.
 If a website that hosts the files you use gets hacked, you may end up running a malicious code injected into the external JS file.
 Hackers may steal private data of your users including their passwords and credit card details.

 Performance-wise, think of all the errors discussed above.
-If you have no access to the server where the CSS and JS files are hosted, you won’t be able to set up caching, compression, or debug 5XX errors.
+If you have no access to the server where the JS files are hosted, you won’t be able to set up caching, compression, or debug 5XX errors.

-If the website that hosts the files at some point removes the file and you fail to notice it in a timely manner, your website will not work properly and you won’t be able to quickly replace a 404 JS or CSS file with a valid one.
+If the website that hosts the files at some point removes the file and you fail to notice it in a timely manner, your website will not work properly and you won’t be able to quickly replace a 404 JS file with a valid one.

-Subscribe to our blog
+Subscribe to our blog!

+Sign up for our newsletters and digests to get news, expert articles, and tips on SEO